nevir/groc/README.md

 ### Installing groc

-Groc depends on [Node.js](http://nodejs.org/) and [Pygments](http://pygments.org/).
+Groc depends on [Node.js](http://nodejs.org/).
 Once you have those installed - and assuming that your node install came with [npm](http://npmjs.org/) - you can install groc via:

     npm install -g groc